K4HVH/bitch/DOCUMENTATION.md

 ./target/release/bitch
 ```

-### Configure Mission Planner
+### Configure GCS Applications

+**Any GCS application** (QGroundControl, Mission Planner, etc.):
 1. Go to connection settings
-2. Set UDP connection to: `127.0.0.1:14550` (or your machine's IP if remote)
+2. Set **TCP connection** to: `127.0.0.1:5760` (or your machine's IP if remote)
 3. Connect

+**Multiple simultaneous connections**:
+- Each GCS can connect independently to port 5760
+- All will receive the same telemetry
+- Commands from any GCS are processed through rules

 ### Prerequisites
-- mavlink-router running on port 14551 (configured at `/etc/mavlink-router/main.conf`)
+- mavlink-router running on TCP port 5761 (configured at `/etc/mavlink-router/main.conf`)
 - Rust toolchain for building

 ---